Albert0i/DAO/README.md

 ![alt jsdoc](img/jsdoc.JPG)

-As you can see, documentation doesn't come for free, it has to be built up bit by bit.
+As you can see, documentation doesn't come for free, it has to be built bit by bit.

 ### EOF (2024/08/16)